GitHub

 For optimal cache performance, it's recommended that your server expose an ETag header.
 If so, emoji-picker-element can avoid re-downloading the entire JSON file over and over again.
 Instead, it will do a HEAD request and just check the ETag.

-If the server hosting the JSON file is not the same as the one containing the emoji picker, then the cross-origin server will also need to expose Access-Control-Allow-Origin: * and Access-Control-Allow-Headers: ETag (or Access-Control-Allow-Headers: * ). jsdelivr already does this, which is partly why it is the default.
+If the server hosting the JSON file is not the same as the one containing the emoji picker, then the cross-origin server will also need to expose Access-Control-Allow-Origin: * and Access-Control-Expose-Headers: ETag (or Access-Control-Expose-Headers: * ). jsdelivr already does this, which is partly why it is the default.

 If emoji-picker-element cannot use the ETag for any reason, it will fall back to the less performant option, doing a full GET request on every page load.